loganbrenningmeyer/c-cube-printer/PlatonicPrinter/README.md

 ## Icosahedron (20-sided)

 Building an icosahedron from a cube is a bit trickier than the others.
 First, intersect 3 "golden rectangles"—rectangles whose ratio of $length/width = \phi$ (the golden ratio)—centered along the $x$, $y$, and $z$-axes.
 The length of the rectangles is equal to the length of the cube, and the width can be found by $length/\phi$.
-Take the vertices of these 3 rectangles to find the vertices of the icosahedron.
+Take the vertices of these 3 rectangles as the vertices of the icosahedron.
 (Reference: https://www.georgehart.com/virtual-polyhedra/ex-pr1.html)

 <table>
   <tr>